pompeybug/website/src/content/articles/2013-11-18-doing-it-dutch-style.md

 ---
 title: Doing it Dutch style
 id: 3901
+date: 2013-11-18
 tags:
-  - Meetings
+  - meetings
-  - PCF
+  - pcf
-date: 2013-11-18 16:13:52
-todo:
-  - Articles on this site are being migrated to a new format.
-  - <b>This page</b> has been automatically migrated, but requires a manual check-&amp;-tune to ensure the format and links all work as expected.
-  - This message will remain on this page until it has been checked.
-# coverImage: /assets/Groningen-300x168.png
-caption:  Family cycling in Groningen
-supercheck: true;
 ---

-**Portsmouth Cycle Forum Open Meeting, 14th November 2013**
+## Portsmouth Cycle Forum Open Meeting, 14th November 2013

 Last Thursday Portsmouth Cycle Forum held one of its best attended meetings yet.
 The venue was the University of Portsmouth Students Union and the theme was to describe how the Dutch method of designing and building cycle routes could be used in Portsmouth.